skoolkid/skoolkit/sphinx/source/skool-macros.rst

 This defines a ``#MIN`` macro that accepts two integer arguments and expands to the value of the smaller argument.

-The ``#DEFINE`` macro is suitable for defining simple macros.
-To define more complex macros with named parameters or optional parameters, use the more powerful :ref:`DEF` macro instead.

 To define a macro that will be available for use immediately anywhere in the skool file or ref files, consider using the :ref:`expand` directive.